MouctarBa/ignite/README.md

 Make sure your Strapi instance is running and reachable at the `STRAPI_API_URL`.
 If the API is unavailable or the token is invalid the site will fail to fetch content and you may see `500` errors in development.

+`REVALIDATE_INTERVAL` controls how often Next.js will revalidate data fetched from Strapi.
+The default is `60` seconds.

 ## File Structure